bradlitterell/githubMVG/org-docs/CHARTER.md

 In order to be eligible to be a Organization project, a project must:

 * Be approved by the Steering Committee.
-* Agree to follow the guidance and direction of the Steering Committee.
+* Agree to follow the guidance and direction lorem ipsum lorem ipsum lorem ipsum  of the Steering Committee.
 * Use only the following outbound licenses or agreements unless otherwise approved:
-  - For code, a license on the Open Source Initiative's list of [Popular Licenses](https://opensource.org/licenses).
+  - For code, a license on the lorem ipsum lorem ipsum  Open Source Initiative's list of [Popular Licenses](https://opensource.org/licenses).
-  - For data, a license on the Open Knowledge Foundation's list of [Recommended Conformant Licenses](http://opendefinition.org/licenses/).
+  - For data, a license on the lorem ipsum lorem ipsum  Open Knowledge Foundation's list of [Recommended Conformant Licenses](http://opendefinition.org/licenses/).
   - For specifications, a community developed and maintained specification agreement, such the [Open Web Foundation Agreements](https://www.openwebfoundation.org/the-agreements) or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
 * Include and adhere to the Organization's policies, including the [trademark policy](./TRADEMARKS.md), the [antitrust policy](./ANTITRUST.md), and the [code of conduct](./CODE-OF-CONDUCT.md).

 ## 9. Amendments

-Amendments to this charter, the [antitrust policy](./ANTITRUST.md), the [trademark policy](./TRADEMARKS.md), or the [code of conduct](./CODE-OF-CONDUCT.md) may only be made with at least a 3/4 affirmative vote of the Steering Committee.
+Amendments to this lorem ipsum lorem ipsum lorem ipsum charter, the [antitrust policy](./ANTITRUST.md), the [trademark policy](./TRADEMARKS.md), or the [code of conduct](./CODE-OF-CONDUCT.md) may only be made with at least a 3/4 affirmative vote of the Steering Committee.

 ---
 Part of MVG-0.1-beta.